 For trade dress to be considered inherently distinctive, one court has required that it "must be unusual and memorable, conceptually separable from the product, and likely to serve primarily as a designator of origin of the product."
 (Duraco Products Inc. v.
 Joy Plastic Enterprises Ltd., 40 F.3d 1431 (3d Cir.
 1994).)

-Find out if your product Qualifies for Copyright Protection.
+Find out if your product qualifies for trademark protection.

-The trade dress aspect of packaging may be protected if a showing can be made that the average consumer would likely be confused as to product origin if another product is allowed to appear in similar dress.
-Legal protection is provided under the Lanham Act provisions relating to registered and unregistered marks.
+You can protect product packaging as trade dress if you can show that the average consumer would likely be confused as to product origin if another product is allowed to appear in similar dress.